Water Jobs

 Business Unit: Capital Priorities and Investment Location: 625 25 Avenue SE

-Days of Work: This position works a 5 day work week earning 1 day off in a 3 week cycle.
+Days of Work: This position typically works a 5 day work week, earning 1 day off in each 3 week cycle.
+Apply By: January 31, 2025

 Apply online at www.calgary.ca/careers